Mahaboobsab/Swift-UI-QA/README.md

   **Dependency** is your tools (sword, shield, map).
   You don’t carry all tools inside you—you ask for them when needed.

-## Question 6: Does SwiftUI ViewModifiers order affect the results?
+## Question 5: Does SwiftUI ViewModifiers order affect the results?

 - Yes, The below image showing how the order of SwiftUI ViewModifiers affects the result.
 - In short:
 - .background(Color.red).padding() → background is tight around the text.
 - .padding().background(Color.red) → background wraps the padded area.

-## Question 7: What is associatedType and how does SwiftUI use it?
+## Question 6: What is associatedType and how does SwiftUI use it?

 - AssociatedTypes is a part of the mechanisms for using generics in protocols.
 -  SwiftUI view is making heavy use of generics and associatedTypes.
 - SwiftUI uses the associatedType in View protocol, where the body property returns an associatedType of View, meaning View can be any type of View like HStack, ZStack, or ListView.

-## Question 8: How do you identify performance issues in swiftUI?
+## Question 7: How do you identify performance issues in swiftUI?

     1. Use Instruments (Xcode Tool)
     2. SwiftUI Performance Template: Use this in Instruments to track rendering, layout, and view updates.
     3. Time Profiler: Helps identify slow functions or excessive recomputation.
     4. Memory Graph: Detect memory leaks or retain cycles.

+## Question 8: How to debug a SwiftUI view?

+	- We use the _printChanges() method to detect changes in a View.
+  - Additionally, we can capture the view hierarchy for inspecting the layout or getting more information about the view.

+🔍 What Does _printChanges() Do?

+- When you call _printChanges() inside a SwiftUI view, it prints to the console which views are being recomputed due to state changes.
+This is incredibly useful for:
+- Identifying unnecessary view updates
+- Debugging performance issues
+- Understanding how state affects rendering